QuarpT/recursive-descent/README.md

 # Recursive Descent

 Recursive Descent is a Scala typed recursive descent parser DSL.
-By defining Axioms and rules it is possible to quickly parse strings in abstract syntax trees.
+By defining Axioms and Rules it is possible to quickly parse strings into abstract syntax trees.

 ### Examples